-Where the Private Certifier has been appointed as the Principal Certifying Authority the Council recognises that the Private Certifier is the authority responsible for ensuring compliance with the conditions of development consent.
+Where the Private Certifier has been appointed as the Principal Certifier the Council recognises that the Private Certifier is the authority responsible for ensuring compliance with the conditions of development consent.

-Private Certifiers have limited enforcement powers of which they can use to issue a notice of intention to issue an order to the owner or builder to comply with the conditions of consent or rectify any breaches.
+Private Certifiers have limited enforcement powers.
+They can issue a notice of intention to issue an order to the owner or builder to comply with the conditions of consent or rectify any breaches.
 A copy of any Notice of Intention issued by a Private Certifier must be provided to Council for assessment as to whether Council will enforce the notice by issuing an Order.